k8snetworkplumbingwg/multus-cni/README.md

 ## Usage with Kubernetes CRD/TPR based Network Objects

+Kubelet is responsible for establishing the network interfaces for each pod; it does this by invoking its configured CNI plugin.
+When Multus is invoked, it recovers pod annotations related to Multus, in turn, then it uses these annotations to recover a Kubernetes custom resource definition (CRD), which is an object that informs which plugins to invoke and the configuration needing to be passed to them.
+The order of plugin invocation is important as is the identity of the primary plugin.

 Please refer the Kubernetes Network SIG - Multiple Network PoC proposal for more details refer the link - [K8s Multiple Network proposal](https://docs.google.com/document/d/1TW3P4c8auWwYy-w_5afIPDcGNLK3LZf0m14943eVfVg/edit)

 ### Creating “Network” third party resource in kubernetes